hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 Instead, we treat the fail-fast behavior as a starting point for future improvements, which provides a good trade-off between the added value and implementation complexity.

-### 1.3 Ordered Data Exchange
+### 1.3 Ordered Data Processing

 The Hazelcast Mustang engine employs the **Volcano Model** approach, as described in [[2]].
 Data flows from children relational operators to parents operators.
 The order of rows transferred between operators is essential for correctness.
 For example, a parent operator may expect the child operator to produce rows that are sorted on a particular attribute.

 Adjacent operators may be located on different members, exchanging data through network requests.
-The implementation must ensure that the order of rows is preserved during data transfer.
+The implementation must ensure that the order of rows is preserved during processing.

-It is possible to relax this requirement if the order of rows is somehow preserved at the engine level.
-But to achieve this, we would have to introduce TCP-like ordering and packet loss detection, which requires more RAM and additional network messages, reducing performance dramatically, which makes such design inappropriate for us.

 ## 2 Existing Infrastructure